 For example, if the parties disagree on who owns the house or the extent of ownership to the house, the court may determine and declare that, say, 50% of the house belongs to the husband and 50% belongs to the wife.

-The court is also authorized to make or issue any order to make sure that its declaration that a party or both parties has an interest or ownership of the property in question will be given effect.
-It may order for the sale of the property and the proceeds of it will be divided between the parties according to their respective interest or it may order the partition of the property when partition is possible.
+The court is also authorized to make or issue an order to make sure that its declaration that a party or both parties have an interest or ownership of the property in question will be given effect.
+It may order for the sale of the property and the proceeds of it will be divided between the parties according to their respective interest or it may order the partition of the property when a partition is possible.